Juan-Jones/earnonlinemoney/content/blog/how-to-start-a-youtube-channel.md

 ---
-title: "How to Start a YouTube Channel, Step-by-Step"
+title: "Start a YouTube Channel"
 description: "Learn how to start a YouTube channel, create compelling content, optimizing your videos for search, captivate viewers and grow your presence on YT!"
 image: "images/start-youtube-channel.jpg"
 date: 2019-11-08T18:19:25+08:00